thoughtbot/dotfiles/README.md

 This will create symlinks for config files in your home directory.
-The `-x` options, which exclude the `README.md` and `Brewfile` files, are needed during installation but can be skipped once the `.rcrc` configuration file is symlinked in.
+The `-x` options, which exclude the `README.md` and `Brewfile` files, are needed during installation but can be skipped after the first time.

-You can safely run `rcup` multiple times to update:

-    rcup

 Rename `/etc/zshenv` to `/etc/zprofile`.